 Transcribed by Helen Bradstock.

-Audio and transcript available at: https://religiousstudiesproject.com/podcast/the-basr-and-the-impact-of-religious-studies
+Audio and transcript available at: The BASR and The Impact of Religious Studies 1.2

 Steve Sutcliffe (SS): Ok.
 Well, thanks for waiting on a bit.
 Sorry about the delay in getting started.
 Because impact and knowledge exchange are so much the discourse of the day for academics – whether you’re still a research student, or whether you’ve got a post – we thought it would be useful to have some kind of a brief event where each of us, from the committee of the British Association for the Study of Religions, say a few words about what they thought some of the challenges and issues of that were for the study of religions, and for Religious Studies in particular.
 So we tried to put together this panel to tie in with a committee meeting of the British Association of the Study of Religions, which we’ve just come hot-foot from in the McIntyre Room.
 Because, of course, our committee members live all over the country.
 Stephen, in particular, has come up from Wolverhampton, and has spent most of the day on the train even getting here.
 And Suzanne, who’ll be familiar to some of you as a former student here, has come up from Leeds.
 So we thought, “We’ll be all in the one place, so let’s also do some sort of outward facing event.”
 So we’ve got four brief, informal presentations from each of the folks here: David Robertson, Christopher Cotter, Stephen Gregg and Suzanne Owen.
 And I thought I’d introduce it first, with just a few words on the perspective of the British Association for the Study of Religions, in so far as it represents Religious Studies scholars and Study of Religion scholars in the UK.
 And some of this will be familiar to some of you, but it may be less familiar to others.
 And we’re not giving you a kind of official line.
 This isn’t a BASR statement, it’s just individual committee members’ views on – what they call in the old clichéd media – the burning issues of our time.
 So the British Association, just to give you a little bit of history – this is me, by the way!
 I’m Steven Sutcliffe.
 And when I’m not teaching here, I’ve also been president of the British Association for the Study of Religion, for the last two and a half years.
 So the BASR began in 1954.
 And it was part of an organisation called the International Association for the History of Religions, which was set up in 1950.
 And then later on BASR, in 1999, helped to launch the European Association for the Study of Religion, which is very much still in business.
 And we actually hosted the European Association’s first annual conference in Cambridge, that year.* We began, in the mists of time, as a dozen or so members in what seems to have been a fairly clubby style, based around Oxford, Cambridge and London.
 But we’ve now grown to about 180 fee-paying members.
 And we’ve been helped very much getting the membership list nice and lean, with all paying members, with our membership treasurer Chris Cotter, here.
 We publish an electronic Bulletin twice a year, and we publish a journal once a year.
 We hold archives of the Bulletin and other papers in the Bodleian Library in Oxford, and one of our members, Chris Cotter again, is currently completing a small project on the oral and documentary history of the British Association, which we hope to build on in the future, for some more grant funding, to get a larger history for the study of religions in the UK.
 Past presidents – in which august tradition I’m very proud to stand – have included Ninian Smart, Geoffrey Parrinder, Ursula King, Kim Knott and Marion Bowman.
 So, I give you this institutional background just to be sure that you realise that we’ve got about 60 years-plus of a learned society, promoting the study of religions in the UK.
 We define ourselves in this way, which is consonant with the International Association of the History of Religions, and the European Association for the Study of Religions: “The object of BASR is to promote the academic study of religions – understood as the historical, social, theoretical, critical and comparative study of religions – through the interdisciplinary collaboration of all scholars whose research is defined in this way.
 BASR is not a forum for confessional, apologetic or similar concerns.”
 Most members of our association have Social Science or Humanities backgrounds and are interested in working across religions in a comparative and theoretically informed way.
 Looking to analyse wider patterns in behaviours and belief including, importantly, the history and uses of the category “religion”.
 Our scholarship is not normatively committed to particular traditions or worldviews.
 And so, while some of our members include the study of theology in their portfolios, we don’t practice – we don’t do Theology per se.
 (5:00) Coming to this question of impact and engagement, we think in the life-time of the association and, of course, before the association – because the study of religions, in at least the European contexts, goes back to at least the mid-late 19th century – we think we’ve developed an excellent store of knowledge about religions and religion.
 And we transmit this store of knowledge to our students and we disseminate it in our publications.
 But, of course, the call for demonstrating impact and engagement out-with classroom and conference has brought us a new set of challenges, like most academic fields.
 So, well and good.
 We’re just like other learned societies and disciplinary fields in the modern academy.
 We’ve got to come to grips, now, with this added level of work in already packed portfolios – this added work about engaging the knowledge we produce, and having a social and public impact with the knowledge we produce.
 However, the category religion is bound up with an especially complex set of issues and positions that permeates education, politics, church-state relations, media and law to name just a few fields.
 Now, I’m not arguing that there’s something special about religion, but I am arguing that it’s particularly heavily-freighted and loaded with assumptions and contestations that bring an unusual set of issues for us to deal with in our field.
 So, that’s happening.
 At the same time, specific named religious traditions have developed their own associations since 1954- or perhaps they pre-existed 1954, anyway – their own journals and conferences, in an era of increasing specialisation.
 So that raises the question of what the general theoretical comparative study of religions might be for, in terms of exchanging our knowledge and impacting with our knowledge.
 That’s really the thing that faces us as an organisation whose raison d’être is to work theoretically with the historical concept of religion, and comparatively across more than one tradition, for example.
 So that’s a kind-of very brief, potted history of where BASR comes from, what it sees itself as having being doing effectively, and where we are now.
 The arrival of knowledge exchange, of impact – impact was 20% in the 2014 REF and will be 25% in the 2021 REF – is now a particular challenge for us.
 So this formal panel is specifically about what impact is Religious Studies making, and what knowledge is it exchanging?
 So having said that, I want to now open the way to our first contribution on that theme.
 And it’s Dr Stephen Gregg from the University of Wolverhampton.